MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

 ---

-# Machine Learning Server for Linux 9.1:  Virtual Machine on Azure
+# Machine Learning Server for Linux 9.2:  Virtual Machine on Azure

 >Looking for an older version?
 See here: [R Server 9.1](r-server-vm-azure-linux.md), [ R Server 9.0.1](r-server-vm-azure-linux-9-0-1.md), or [R Server 8.0.5](r-server-vm-azure-linux-8-0-5.md).

-Machine Learning Server is the most broadly deployable enterprise-class analytics platform for R and Python available today.
-This virtual machine (VM) includes the Machine Learning Server version 9.2) for Linux (CentOS version 7.2 or Ubuntu version 16.04).
+Machine Learning Server, formerly known as R Server, is the most broadly deployable enterprise-class analytics platform for R and Python available today.
+This virtual machine (VM) includes the Machine Learning Server version 9.2 for Linux (CentOS version 7.2 or Ubuntu version 16.04).
 More information on this version can be found at: https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server.

 This VM also includes the custom [R packages](../r-reference/introducing-r-server-r-package-reference.md) and [Python libraries](../python-reference/introducing-python-package-reference.md) installed with the product that offer machine learning algorithms, R and Python helpers for deploying analytics, and portable, scalable, and distributable data analysis functions.